Do the Right Thing: In popular culture

 In 1990, the film was parodied in a sketch on In Living Color.
 Many television series have parodied the trash can scene, including The Critic, The Boondocks, and Bob's Burgers.

-The scene where Buggin' Out confronts the white Celtics fan about scuffing his Air Jordans is parodied in the music video for the 2008 Nelly song "Stepped on My J'z".
+The scene in which Buggin' Out confronts the white Celtics fan about scuffing his Air Jordans is parodied in the music video for the 2008 Nelly song "Stepped on My J'z".

 In 2016, Air Jordan released a special Radio Raheem sneaker.

 In 2014, the film's 25th anniversary, Barack and Michelle Obama praised the film, and said they went to see it together on their first date.
-This was later referenced in the 2016 film Southside with You where Barack discusses Mookie's motives with a white colleague after seeing the film.
+This was later referenced in the 2016 film Southside with You in which Barack discusses Mookie's motives with a white colleague after seeing the film.

-In the cartoon The Critic, Jay Sherman reviews a parody where Mookie throws a garbage can through the window, and Sal thanks him for finding his stolen garbage can.
+On the animated series The Critic, Jay Sherman reviews a parody in which Mookie throws a garbage can through the window, and Sal thanks him for finding his stolen garbage can.

-Do The Right Thing Way
+Do the Right Thing Way

-The section of Stuyvesant Avenue between Quincy Street and Lexington Avenue in the Bedford–Stuyvesant neighborhood of Brooklyn, where the entire film was shot, was renamed Do The Right Thing Way in 2015.
+The section of Stuyvesant Avenue between Quincy Street and Lexington Avenue in the Bedford–Stuyvesant neighborhood of Brooklyn, where the entire film was shot, was renamed Do the Right Thing Way in 2015.
 The renaming came from a push by Bed-Stuy's city council representative Robert Cornegy Jr. and was included as part of a bill to honor important figures from New York City's history.
 The renaming was meant to occur in 2014, but was delayed by the city.
 The street is the only street in New York City named after a work of fiction, and one of the only streets named after a work of fiction in the world.
 Lee was reportedly “excited” by the renaming, and has also begun selling faux street signs for the street on his website.

 Related films

-Officers Gary Long and Mark Ponte return in Jungle Fever (1991).
-In Lee's 2006 film, Inside Man, the police provide Sal's pizza to the hostages.

-Mookie makes another appearance in the 2012 film Red Hook Summer, where he is shown delivering pizzas.
+Mookie makes another appearance in the 2012 film Red Hook Summer, in which he is shown delivering pizzas.
 According to Lee, Sal took the insurance money from his burned pizzeria and reopened the restaurant in Red Hook.
 He then rehired Mookie, agreeing to include Black celebrities on his Wall of Fame.

 In the second season of Netflix series She's Gotta Have It, based on the film of the same name, Rosie Perez returns to portray Tina once more and it is revealed that not only is she the mother of Mars Blackmon (Anthony Ramos), but that Mookie is Blackmon's biological father.